A guide on clearing debt

-Some debt is necessary and unavoidable, but if it’s keeping you up at night it might be time to take action. look at some strategies for clearing debt and where to go for support.
+Some debt is necessary and unavoidable, but if it's keeping you up at night, it might be time to take action by looking at strategies for clearing debt and where to go for support.

 By Steve Smethurst

 Some of the most popular ways to get out of debt are to cut back on non-essential monthly costs, lower spending on food and drinks, sell belongings and even pick up an extra job.

 However, it’s important to recognise that certain types of debt can prove more problematic than others.
 These include your mortgage/rent, council tax and child-maintenance debts.
 These should be prioritised, as the consequences of not paying them are greater.

 Other strategies for clearing debt include paying off high-interest loans first, consolidating your debts and trying to clear those that might harm your credit rating.
 However, the best advice is to seek expert advice early.

 MoneyHelper is a government-founded, independent service helping you make the most of your money.
 For information on dealing with debt, and to find free debt advice services, visit https://www.moneyhelper.org.uk/en/money-troubles/dealing-with-debt.

 If budgeting, consolidation and prioritisation won’t be enough to solve your debt issues, there are other options.
 Perhaps the best known is bankruptcy.
 This is a form of insolvency in which your debts are written off.
 However, any income or assets you have may be taken to pay off some of your debt.